 Here’s the thing…Mama loves holidays.
 Any holiday.
 It could be National Pie Day, Take Your Dog for a Walk Day, Christmas, Mother’s Day…and Valentine’s Day.
 Perhaps it’s because people always seem to be nicer around a holiday or it could be the exchanging of pleasantries or treats…whatever it is…holidays are an evil necessary in this world.
 They are meant to be celebrated with those around you to bring you closer together for the love of pie, peanut butter or love.

 But for the kids, celebrating holidays each month or however often they seem to pop up can be overwhelming.
-Sometimes Mama has to stop herself and think…“do they really need a gift or a prize to celebrate this holiday or is a big hug, kiss and homemade treat enough?”
+Sometimes Mama has to stop herself and think…“do they really need a gift or a prize like the best hoverboards for kids to celebrate this holiday or is a big hug, kiss and homemade treat enough?”

 Of course that’s enough.
 But then it isn’t.
 In this day and age, kids have been led to believe that love is equated by the amount of gifts one receives.
 (Jaw drops to the floor…NOW).
 Yes, absolutely that is the truth and it is NOT how Mama wants her kids to think.
 Love is much more than iPads and video games and so much more than American Girl dolls and Elmo toys.
 Teaching the kids this lesson hasn’t been easy.
 In fact, it’s more like a work in progress because explaining to a one year-old that she doesn’t need every single doll ever made is like telling them SpongeBob isn’t yellow, and don’t get me wrong, of course I buy the baby doll for 1 year old, but I try to stick to special occasions like birthdays or Christmas, I try to not go overboard.